BitBender-8/web-dev-project/docs/Validation.md

 - CLIENT-SIDE VALIDATION (Optional)
 - [ ] Add client-side form checks for the maximum file size.

-- [ ] 6.
-(Ignore for now) Date fields data is submitted in teh appropriate format.
+- CONSIDER (Ignore for now) Date fields data is submi tted in teh appropriate format.

 # Other stringent validations (won't be implemented but documents ways things can go wrong - may address this if we have time)